phylum-dev/documentation/docs/integrations/git_precommit.md

         args: [-vv]

         # Some lockfile types (e.g., Python/pip `requirements.txt`) are ambiguous in that
-        # they can be named differently and may or may not contain strict dependencies.
+        # they can be named differently and may be a manifest or a lockfile.
+In cases where
-        # In these cases, it is best to specify an explicit lockfile path.
+        # only specific dependency files are meant to be analyzed, it is best to specify
+        # an explicit path to them.
         args: [--lockfile=requirements-prod.txt]

-        # Specify multiple explicit lockfile paths
+        # Specify multiple explicit dependency file paths
         args:
           - --lockfile=requirements-prod.txt
           - --lockfile=package-lock.json
           - --lockfile=poetry.lock
+          - --lockfile=Cargo.toml
-          - --lockfile=path/to/lock.file
+          - --lockfile=path/to/dependency.file

+        # Force analysis, even when no dependency file has changed.
+This can be useful for
+        # manifests, where the loosely specified dependencies may not change often but the
+        # completely resolved set of strict dependencies does.
+        args: [--force-analysis]

+        # Force analysis for all dependencies in a manifest file.
+This is especially useful
+        # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
+        args: [--force-analysis, --all-deps, --lockfile=Cargo.toml]

         # Ensure the latest Phylum CLI is installed.
         args: [--force-install]